jpcaruana/my-notes/QCon-London-2012/03-high-availibility-at-heroku.md

 Read call-graph partial failure : graceful termination.

-Write call-graph de-synchronization : write a local ticket (to a local database) to delay write operations when not available.
+Write call-graph de-synchronization : write a ticket (to a local database) to delay write operations when not available.

-## Execution
-(eveything outside architecture)
+## Execution (eveything outside architecture)
 Evolving socio-technical ecosystems.
 Most of the problems are :
 * failed deploy
 * bad visibility